senryo0909/Laravel_Portfolio/readme.md

 * PDF output (convert shift data to PDF and printout)
 * update your shift and acquire "Approval" or "push back" or "application" status.
 * REST API
-* CI pipline with CircleCI & Github
+* CI pipeline with CircleCI & Github

 ## Technologies
 Project is created with: